 - 1 cup sugar

-- 200 gr butter cut in cubes, should be at room temperature and still in cubes (not melted yet)
+- 200 gr butter cut in cubes, in room temperature

 - 4 eggs in room temperature